telerik/teststudio-docs/docs/advanced-topics/build-server/azdo/ms-hosted-agent-classic-pipeline.md

 ---
 title: AzDO Classic Pipeline Using Microsoft-Hosted Agent
-page_title: Test Studio Tests in Azure DevOps Classic Pipeline Using Self-Hosted Agent
+page_title: Test Studio Tests in Azure DevOps Classic Pipeline Using Microsoft-Hosted Agent
 description: "Integrate Test Studio tests in Azure DevOps continuous integration.
-Execute Test Studio tests from an Azure DevOps Build Pipeline configured with Microsoft-hosted agent."
+Execute Test Studio tests with Azure DevOps Classic Pipeline configured with Microsoft-hosted agent."
-position: 4
+position: 2
 ---

-# Test Studio Tests in Azure DevOps CI with Microsoft-Hosted Agent
+# Test Studio Tests in Azure DevOps Classic Piepline Using Microsoft-Hosted Agent

 <a href="https://www.telerik.com/teststudio" target="_blank">Test Studio</a> tests can be successfully integrated for execution with the Azure DevOps pipelines.
-This article guide you through an example setup of classic pipeline using Microsoft-hosted agent.
+This article guides you through an example setup of classic pipeline using Microsoft-hosted agent.

 > __Tip!__
 ><br>
-> Double check if you have covered all prerequisites for this setup.
+> Double check if you have covered all <a href="/advanced-topics/build-server/azdo/azdo-pipelines-and-test-studio-tests#choose-the-configuration-to-setup" target="_blank">prerequisites for this setup</a>.

 ## Create a Free Form Pipeline